phantasy-project/phantasy/docs/source/src/deploy.rst

 After that, in the terminal, issue ``sudo apt-get update`` and ``sudo apt-get install python-phantasy`` to install ``phantasy``, ``apt`` will handle all the dependencies automatically.

+..
+For those cannot reach FRIB intranet, the ready-to-install Debian packages
+.. can be found at the `following address <https://www.google.com>`_.

 FRIB controls network case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^